GSA/piv-guides/_networkconfig/0_index.md

 - [Group Policies and Enforcement]({{site.baseurl}}/networkconfig/grouppolicies/)

-We want to add additional information for installing online certificate status protocol (OCSP) services, tuning configurations, common errors and troubleshooting, and configuring Mac OS X and other operating systems.
+We want to add additional information for installing online certificate status protocol (OCSP) services, tuning configurations, common errors and troubleshooting, and configuring MacOSX and other operating systems.

 Submit an [Issue]({{site.repo_url}}/issues) to identify information that would be helpful to you, or consider contributing a page to these guides with your lessons learned.

-There are options for workstations and devices that are Mac OS-based and joined to a Windows network; these will be covered in additions to these guides.
+There are options for workstations and devices that are MacOS based and joined to a Windows network.
+These will be covered in additions to these guides.